Los Angeles view from Observatory

 Jennifer B. Gardner, Esq.

 I’ve represented individuals and enterprises of all sizes in business and real estate disputes (just about any kind of dispute concerning money, reputation, intellectual property, real property and corporate/partnership dissolutions).
 I also spent years as a criminal defense trial lawyer, defending individuals accused of serious felonies involving allegations of sexual assault, rape, murder, kidnapping, domestic violence, robbery, and cyberbullying, stalking and harassment.
+Naturally, I have handled a large number of restraining order cases.
+They may seem simple to a novice — but given the stakes, they are anything but.

 I’m always a student of advanced persuasion, influential communication skills and trial techniques.
 I study and train so that I can better serve my clients.
 I also assist clients in need of crisis public relations and communications strategy/management.

 As you may have seen, I teach professionals (including lawyers) and business leaders about persuasive communication strategies for business growth and success.
 I’m a public speaker and M.C.L.E. educator on these topics.
+(See www.theedge.education for more information)

 Additionally, for approximately 18 years I’ve served as a part time administrative law judge for the Los Angeles County Civil Service Commission where I decide primarily matters involving on and off duty misconduct for law enforcement.
+So I bring to my law practice years of perspective from both sides of the bench.

 TO BOOK A COMPLIMENTARY 20 MINUTE CONSULTATION, EMAIL ME AT jgardner@jgardnerassociates.com or use this scheduling link: https://calendly.com/jgconsult/legal-consultation